Skip to main content

 • Must be a permanent employee

-• Exemplifies the characteristics of customer service, leadership & collaboration, team effort, sustainability, and financial performance
+• Exemplifies the characteristics of customer service, leadership and collaboration, team effort and process improvement

 • Demonstrates excellent and innovative partnerships to achieve department, division, and university goals